shababcardinity/crdwhmcs/README.md

 # Cardinity Payment Gateway for WHMCS
-This module will enable Commerce Cardinity payments system in your WHHMCS shop.
+This module will enable Commerce Cardinity payments system in your WHMCS shop.

 ### Table of Contents
 [<b>How to install? →</b>](#how-to-install)<br>